ezzy4me/demo-aws-q-cli/README.md

 # demo-aws-q-cli
 **_Deploy mini game to AWS S3 static website hosting using the provided CloudFormation template!_**

+> 🚀 **Notice:** This entire project was developed using the Amazon Q CLI, showcasing how efficiently you can build web applications with AI assistance directly in your terminal.
 A simple web-based Mario-style platformer game built with HTML and JavaScript.
 This game features a yellow square character that can jump on platforms, collect coins, and defeat enemies.

 ## Prerequisites

-• A modern web browser (Chrome, Firefox, Safari, Edge)
+- A modern web browser (Chrome, Firefox, Safari, Edge)
-• Basic knowledge of HTML and JavaScript (for development)
+- Basic knowledge of HTML and JavaScript (for development)
-• AWS account (for S3 deployment)
+- AWS account (for S3 deployment)

 ## Game Features

-• Simple controls using arrow keys
+- Simple controls using arrow keys
-• Platform jumping mechanics
+- Platform jumping mechanics
-• Coin collection
+- Coin collection
-• Enemy interaction
+- Enemy interaction
-• Score tracking
+- Score tracking
-• Game over and restart functionality
+- Game over and restart functionality

 ## How to Play